-- the Sub-Fund undertakes to take part systematically1 in the voting of the companies it invests in by applying the principles of the Management Company's proprietary - voting policy when the portfolio invests in UCITS, these must have the same SFDR classification as the Sub-Fund.
+- the Sub-Fund undertakes to systematically2 take part in the voting of companies invested in shares, applying the principles of the Management Company's proprietary voting policy - when the portfolio invests in UCITS (excluding cash management), the company will, where possible, give preference to UCITS with the same SFDR classification as that of the Sub-Fund.

-These extra-financial approaches are described in more detail in Appendix 2 of the Sub-Fund's pre-contractual SFDR.
+These extra-financial approaches are described in more detail in the Sub-Fund's pre-contractual SFDR Appendix 2.